vinas94/RainAustralia/README.md

 - splits up data for train/test,
 - scales the data

 Extra care is taken to avoid any data leakage.
-Notebook runs once and saves the outputs as csvs.
+The notebook runs once and saves the outputs as csvs.

 **Data modelling notebook**
 - reads in the cleaned csvs